Binghamton rallies to beat UMaine women in overtime

 UMaine led 59-57 and had the ball with 1:09 left but Carmody tied it by poking a Brosseau inbounds pass free and beating everyone down the court for a layup.

-“I just jumped up and tipped it and I found a wide-open court,” said Carmody.
+“I just jumped up and tipped it and I found a wide-open court,” Carmody said.

 Both teams had chances to win it in regulation with Millan’s short jumper failing to fall with four seconds left.